juaneins/css-in-depth-ex/README.md

         -If that results in a tie, the selector with the most tag names wins.
         A NOTATION FOR SPECIFICITY: id's, class, tags
         ex: 1,2,2: 1 id, 2 clases, 2 tags

+It is generally best to keep specificity low when you can, so when you need to override something, your options are open.

+3 Understanding source order